Geoffrey Guy

 Geoffrey William Guy (born 1954) is a British pharmacologist, physician, businessman and academic, who co-founded GW Pharmaceuticals and has developed treatments using compounds found in cannabis, which are the first cannabis-based medicines approved by and available on the British National Health Service (NHS).

 In the 1980s and 1990s he was successful in the opiate painkiller business, and held appointments at the Laboratoires Pierre Fabre and the Napp laboratories.
 He was a member of the editorial board of the Journal of Cannabis Therapeutics, and has authored, contributed to and edited over 200 clinical studies and several books including The Medicinal Uses of Cannabis and Cannabinoids (2004).

 Early life and education

 Geoffrey Guy was born in 1954 in Stanmore, Middlesex, the only son and the youngest of three of a hospital administrator and his wife, a trainee nurse.
 Until age 13, he lived in Christchurch, Dorset, before moving to Barton on Sea.
 During his teens, he attended St Peter's School in Bournemouth, played rugby and was a member of the Air Training Corps.

-Following A levels at a sixth form college near Brockenhurst, he gained admission to study medicine at St Bartholomew's Hospital, London.
+Following A levels at a sixth form college near Brockenhurst, Guy gained admission to study medicine at St Bartholomew's Hospital, London.
 He graduated with a bachelor's degree in pharmacology from the University of London in 1976.
 In 1979, he gained a medical degree from St Bartholomew's and in the same year completed his MRCS Eng., LRCP, and LMSSA of the Society of Apothecaries.
 In 1984 he gained a Diploma of Pharmaceutical Medicine from the Royal College of Physicians.